adityatripathiiit/RISCV_Three_Stage/README.md

 ## Building Toolchains For Windows
     We will install the xPack GNU RISC-V Embedded GCC binaries for windows using NPM and XPM.
         # Windows packages needed:
-        * Install npm from here https://www.npmjs.com/get-npm
+        - Install npm from here https://www.npmjs.com/get-npm
-        * npm i xpm
+        - npm i xpm
-        * xpm install --global @xpack-dev-tools/riscv-none-embed-gcc@latest
+        - xpm install --global @xpack-dev-tools/riscv-none-embed-gcc@latest

     After installing the xPack GNU toolchain, add the tool chain to the path.
     The tool chain can be found at the following path C:\Users\ilg\AppData\Roaming\xPacks\GNU RISC-V Embedded GCC\8.2.1-3.1\bin

-You are good to go !
+- You are good to go !
 Just test if the toolchains are build or not by crosscompiling any c code.
-For windows, just run {riscv-none-embed-gcc} in the terminal, to check if the toolchanins are installed.
+- For windows, just run riscv-none-embed-gcc in the terminal, to check if the toolchanins are installed.
-For linux, run riscv-unknown32-elf-gcc
+- For linux, run riscv-unknown32-elf-gcc

 ## Files list